Your Voice Counts: The Power of Supporting HBCUs

 You Can Change a Life.

 To support HBCUs, look no further than UNCF.
 As the nation’s largest private scholarship provider to students of color and most effective advocate for HBCUs, UNCF awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools each year.
-In 75 years, we’ve raised $4.8 billion to help nearly half a million students earn college degrees.
+In just over 75 years, we’ve raised more than $5 billion to help more than half a million students earn college degrees.
 Donovan Burman, II, a first-generation college grad, exemplifies how a UNCF scholarship can help students defy the odds and find success.
 At least three generations back, no one in Donovan’s family had a college degree or, in many cases, even a high school diploma.
 At UNCF’s 2014 Orlando Mayor’s Luncheon, Dr. Michael L. Lomax announced that Donovan had been chosen to receive a $20,000 scholarship, which he used to enter UNCF-member HBCU Morehouse College in Atlanta.
 Attending the Orlando Mayor’s Luncheon four years later as a college grad, Donovan said that the UNCF scholarship had made his education possible and that he would be forever grateful.

 Shavondria, Bridgette and Donovan can attest to why supporting UNCF means so much—UNCF’s work enables life-changing experiences at HBCUs and colleges and universities across America.
 With your donations and support, we look forward to telling more success stories like theirs by giving as many students as possible the audacity to lead.